Beetle: Thorax

 The thorax is segmented into the two discernible parts, the pro- and pterothorax.
 The pterothorax is the fused meso- and metathorax, which are commonly separated in other insect species, although flexibly articulate from the prothorax.
 When viewed from below, the thorax is that part from which all three pairs of legs and both pairs of wings arise.
 The abdomen is everything posterior to the thorax.
 When viewed from above, most beetles appear to have three clear sections, but this is deceptive: on the beetle's upper surface, the middle section is a hard plate called the pronotum, which is only the front part of the thorax; the back part of the thorax is concealed by the beetle's wings.
-This further segmentation is usually best seen on the abdomen.

 Legs

 The multisegmented legs end in two to five small segments called tarsi.
 Like many other insect orders, beetles have claws, usually one pair, on the end of the last tarsal segment of each leg.
 While most beetles use their legs for walking, legs have been variously adapted for other uses.
 Aquatic beetles including the Dytiscidae (diving beetles), Haliplidae, and many species of Hydrophilidae, the legs, often the last pair, are modified for swimming, typically with rows of long hairs.
 Male diving beetles have suctorial cups on their forelegs that they use to grasp females.
 Other beetles have fossorial legs widened and often spined for digging.
 Species with such adaptations are found among the scarabs, ground beetles, and clown beetles (Histeridae).
 The hind legs of some beetles, such as flea beetles (within Chrysomelidae) and flea weevils (within Curculionidae), have enlarged femurs that help them leap.